quantumlib/OpenFermion/docker/README.md

 ## Running Jupyter notebook with Docker backend

-To run Jupyter notebook in a browser with a Docker container running as a backend, first check the ip address of the virtual machine by running
+To run Jupyter notebooks (such as our demos) in a browser with a Docker container running as a backend, first check the ip address of the virtual machine by running

 ```
 docker-machine ip default
 ```

 where "default" can be replaced by the name of whichever virtual machine whose ip address you want to check.
 Assuming the Docker image for OpenFermion is already built and is called openfermion_docker, run the container with an additional -p flag:

 ```